Berkeley-CS61B/website-fa23/materials/lab/lab03/index.md

 {% include alert.html type="info" content="
 **Note**: You can run through the adventure game each time if you'd like to validate correctness, but you don't need to - feel free to debug through the tests directly.
-This can be done by setting a breakpoint in `playStage` for the appropriate stage file you'd like to debug, then debugging `AdventureGameTests`.
+For each file you'll be working in, it contains a `playStage` method, and you can set a breakpoint in that method.
+From there, you can start debugging in `AdventureGameTests`.
 " %}

 ### Debug `BeeCountingStage`

 {% include alert.html type="task" content="
-**Task**: Fix the `NullPointerException` that occurs in `BeeCountingStage` by analyzing the stack trace.
+**TASK**: Fix the `NullPointerException` that occurs in `BeeCountingStage` by analyzing the stack trace.
 You can ignore the lines with `<XX internal calls>`;
 these are from test framework or library code and usually won't help you find errors.
 " %}

 Expected lines modified: 1

----

-It turns out that this isn’t the only error in `BeeCountingStage`!

-{% include alert.html type="task" content="
-**Task**: Fix the `IndexOutOfBoundsError` that occurs in `BeeCountingStage`.
-" %}

-**Note**: Ignore the grey links to `Objects.java` and `ArrayList.java` at the top of the stack trace.
-The error may have _occurred_ in code that was not yours, but the root cause was probably something _your code_ tried to do.

-Expected lines modified: 1

----

 <details markdown="block">
 <summary markdown="block">